 The American Association of University Professors Collective Bargaining Congress (AAUP-CBC) is an unincorporated nonprofit association organized and operating pursuant to 501 (c)(5) of the Internal Revenue Code.
 The AAUP-CBC is formed to promote organizing and collective bargaining among tenured, tenure-track and contingent faculty, academic professionals, and graduate students in an effort to achieve stronger institutions of faculty governance, providing fairer procedures for resolving grievances, securing the academic and economic status of faculty and professionals in the academic community, and promoting free inquiry and advancing the standards and practices that guarantee the quality of American higher education.
 See the AAUP-CBC Constitution.

 The AAUP Foundation is a nonprofit corporation organized and operated pursuant to Section 501 (c)(3) of the Internal Revenue Code.
 The AAUP Foundation is operated exclusively for charitable and educational purposes and shall only engage in activities that advance education and the defense of human and civil rights secured by law; foster the instruction or training of individuals to improve or develop his/her capabilities; and instruct the public on subjects useful to the individual and beneficial to the community.
 See the AAUP Foundation constitution.

 The AAUP’s restructuring opens the door to many new opportunities.
-Separation into three entities will provide greater flexibility to grow in membership; and significantly diversify and broaden the activities each entity can engage in as they collectively advocate for a stronger voice in higher education!
+Separation into three entities provides greater flexibility to grow in membership and significantly diversify and broaden the activities each entity can engage in as they collectively advocate for a stronger voice in higher education!